Stewart Bevan: Career

 After his role in To Sir, with Love (1967), Bevan had a part in the film Lock Up Your Daughters!
 (1969) before spent two years in a production of Conduct Unbecoming in the West End from 1969 to 1971 playing Lieutenant Edward Millington alongside Jeremy Clyde, Jeremy Bulloch and Gareth Hunt.
 His film credits include Burke & Hare (1972), The Flesh and Blood Show (1972), Steptoe and Son Ride Again (1973), The Ghoul (1975), Brannigan (1975) and House of Mortal Sin (1976).

 TV roles include: Public Eye, Secret Army, Shoestring, Blake's 7, The Enigma Files, Ivanhoe, Airline, The Gentle Touch, Casualty, Silent Witness and Murder in Mind.
 He is well known for playing Professor Clifford Jones, a love interest for the Doctor's companion Jo Grant (Katy Manning), in the 1973 Doctor Who serial The Green Death.

 Bevan also made many appearances in theatre including in Chase Me, Comrade, The Taming of the Shrew, Under Milk Wood, The Importance of Being Earnest, Come and Be Killed (1972), Fatal Affair (1974), Candida (1977) and Deathtrap in 2002 with David Soul and Susan Penhaligon.

 In 2012, Bevan voiced the character of Inspector Nettles in an episode of the audio series Iris Wildthyme with Katy Manning for Big Finish Productions.
 Bevan also provided his voice for the part of BOSS for Big Finish Productions in their Torchwood audio series with Manning and John Barrowman.

 In 2019, Bevan reprised his role as Clifford Jones opposite Manning in a trailer for the Doctor Who Season 10 Blu-ray box-set in which he and Manning also feature in a documentary where they revisit the filming locations for The Green Death.
 In 2020, the pair starred in another trailer in their roles from Doctor Who, this time for the Season 8 Blu-Ray box-set.
 A trailer for the Season 9 Blu-Ray box set confirms that Cliff has recently died, with Jo Grant acting to set up a charitable foundation in his name to continue his desire to protect Earth.

 Personal life and death

-Prior to filming Doctor Who Bevan became engaged to Katy Manning they stayed together for two years, 1974 to 1976, reflecting the plot of their joint appearance in Doctor Who in which Manning's character left the series to marry Bevan's character.
+Prior to filming Doctor Who Bevan became engaged to Katy Manning; they were together for two years, 1972 to 1974.
+The plot of their joint appearance in Doctor Who saw Manning's character leaving the series to marry Bevan's character.

-Bevan began a relationship with Virginia Moore, an actress, in 1977.
+Bevan had a relationship with Virginia Moore, an actress, from 1977 until his death.
 They had two daughters.

-Bevan died on 20 February 2022, two weeks before his 74th birthday.
+Bevan died on 20 February 2022, at age 73.